hannahdesmond/mastery-curriculum/chapter2/README.md

 %/accordion%

 In order to load all the names for your numeral calculator from a file and into the REPL, the names will need to be written as constants.
+(The reasons for why are tricky, but for now, remember that variables can't be read outside the file they're written in, but constants can be.)

 That's OK, though, as each name should be pointing to a different integer: and the integers are constant objects.